EURINR is expected to trade appreciate: Angel Broking

 Angel Broking's currency report on EURINR

-EURUSD depreciated by 0.35 percent yesterday while EURINR depreciated by 0.13 percent the same time frame.
-German economic sentiment came in at -22.8 for Sep’19 against market expectations of -27.
-CPI data from EU came in line with market expectations at 0.7 percent for Oct’19.
+EURUSD depreciated by 0.08 percent yesterday while EURINR depreciated by 0.37 percent the same time frame.
+German factory orders for Oct’19 came in at 1.3 percent against market expectations of 0.1 percent.
 EU GDP data came in at 0.2 percent against market expectations of 0.1 percent.
+EU services PMI came in at 52.2 for Oct’19 against market expectations of 51.8.

 OUTLOOK